shimakhs/Deep-learning-based-diagnostic-classification-of-multiple-sclerosis-using-multicenter-optical-cohere/README.md

 # VISION-MS
-Comprehensive Evaluation of Artificial Intelligence Models for Diagnosis of Multiple Sclerosis Using Information from Retinal Layers Multicenter OCT Images
+Visual Intelligence System for Identifying Optic Neuropathol-ogy in Multiple Sclerosis Using OCT